elginloh/Mobile-Legends-Website/README.md

 - New Users

 ### Purpose of Website
-- Learn more baout the game
+- Know what the game is like.
 - Learn about the champion
 - News about upcoming events
 - Game updates